unfoldedcircle/integration-denonavr/README.md

 - A [media player entity](https://github.com/unfoldedcircle/core-api/blob/main/doc/entities/entity_media_player.md)
 is exposed to the Remote to control the AVR.

-Receiver can be controlled by HTTP or Telnet.
+Receivers can be controlled by HTTP or Telnet.
 Using Telnet provides realtime updates for many values, but certain receivers are limited to a single connection only (see limitations below).

 ## Requirements